 Strategic Project 2014

-The Court of Justice of the European Union, pushed by national courts of the Member-States, is creating by its jurisprudence a wider notion of citizenship of rights – which enhances european citizenship as “a fundamental statute of Member-states nationals”.
-Recent case law has asked european juridical order with the last notion of europan citizenship: “it just supports the freedom of circulation of individuals that are economically actives, or it corresponds to an uniform set of rights and obligations, that are characterized as being part of an Union of Law, in which fundamental rights have an important role?”.
+The Court of Justice of the European Union, pushed by national courts of the Member-States, is creating, by its jurisprudence, a wider notion of citizenship of rights – which enhances European citizenship as “a fundamental statute of Member-states nationals”.
+In regards to the last notion of European citizenship, recent case law has asked European juridical order: “does it just support the freedom of circulation of individuals that are economically active, or does it correspond to a uniform set of rights and obligations, that are characterized as being part of an Union of Law, in which fundamental rights have an important role?”

-Jean Monnet’s Programe wants to reinforce the role of lecturing and researching about european integration in Universities, not only in the Member-States, but also in 3rd Countries.
+Jean Monnet’s Programme wants to reinforce the role of lectures and research European integration in Universities, not only in the Member-States, but also in 3rd Countries.
 It is co-funded by the European Commission, through the Education, Audiovisual and Culture Executive Agency.
-The programe’s name honors the french politician Jean Monnet (1888-1979), who’s considered the mentor of the european unity (CEE) and the model of the Shuman Declaration.
+The programe’s name honors the french politician Jean Monnet (1888-1979), who’s considered the mentor of the European unity (CEE) and the model of the Shuman Declaration.

 Scientific and Technological Cooperation FCT/CAPES 2013-2015

-CEDU obtained funding from the FCT/CAPES funding for young researchers exchange between Brazil and Portugal has been approved.
-The project “Interconstitutionality: constitutional provisions in network-style and European integration in worldwide society” presented by Minho University in partnership with Paraíba’s Federal University, Brasília’s University and São Paulo’s Pontifícia Universidade Católica (PUC), will allow the circulation of CEDU’s young investigators during the years from 2013 to 2015, who are developing a PhD in that topic.
-Likewise, Minho University’s Law School will receive PhD and post-PhD students from the Brazilian Universities who are our partners, for periods of up to one year.
-It is worth pointing out that Minho University was the only Portuguese institution to have a Law (Public Law) project approved within the scope of this programme of cooperation between Brazil and Portugal – which testifies the excellence of the investigation that Minho University Law School has been developing in the field of European Union Law.
+CEDU obtained funding from the FCT/CAPES funding for the exchange of young researchers between Brazil and Portugal.
+The project “Interconstitutionality: Constitutional Provisions in Network-Style and European Integration in Worldwide Society” presented by Minho University in partnership with Paraíba’s Federal University, Brasília’s University and São Paulo’s Pontifícia Universidade Católica (PUC), will allow for the circulation of CEDU’s young investigators who are developing a Ph.D. in the topic from 2013 to 2015.
+Likewise, Minho University’s Law School will receive Ph.D. and post-Ph.D. students from partner Brazilian universities for periods of up to one year.
+It is worth pointing out that Minho University was the only Portuguese institution to have a Law (Public Law) project approved within the scope of this programme of cooperation between Brazil and Portugal – which testifies to the excellence of research on European Union Law which Minho University Law School has fostered.